 - Ocean Geothermal Energy System

-As this project is scheduled to be completed by August 2024, we have created a transition plan that leverages our existing spaces to minimize the impact on our student experience.
-These spaces include our repurposed former gymnasium the Woodward Sportsplex, the Multipurpose Rooms in the Foote Centre as well as arts spaces in the Centre for Arts & Humanities.
+As this project is scheduled to be completed by August 2024, we have created a transition plan that leverages our existing spaces to minimize the impact to our student experience.
+These spaces include our repurposed former gymnasium, the Woodward Sportsplex, the Multipurpose Rooms in the Foote Centre, as well as arts spaces in the Centre for Arts & Humanities.

 Inspirational Transformative Learning

-Disruptive technology, changing parenting styles, and unprecedented global competition provides the coming generation of learners with a challenge never seen before.
-As experiences are increasingly “virtualized”, more than ever, our world needs leaders that are both well-rounded and well-grounded.
-We have doubled down on the notion of community, collaboration, and engagement – all of it with the unique authenticity of the Brentwood experience.
+Disruptive technology, changing parenting styles, and unprecedented global competition provides the coming generation of learners with a challenge they have never seen before.
+As experiences are increasingly “virtualized”, more than ever our world needs leaders that are both well-rounded and well-grounded.
+We have doubled down on the notion of community, collaboration, and engagement—all of it with the unique authenticity of the Brentwood experience.
 Since our founding in 1923, Brentwood has mindfully and diligently created a transformative experience for all students.
 Rooted in the past and reaching for the future.

-Today, Brentwood is on the precipice of a bold future of delivering the finest possible learning experience that will inculcate timeless competencies enabling our graduates not to just survive but thrive in an ever-changing world.
-Our development has never been to follow trendy flashes in the sky but is grounded in a strategic approach with programs proceeding facilities.
-From the T. Gil Bunch Centre for Performing Arts to Crooks Hall to the Foote Athletic Centre, our campus continues to be transformed to an exceptional level – the Brentwood Standard.
+Today, Brentwood is on the precipice of a bold future of delivering the finest possible learning experience that will inculcate timeless competencies enabling our graduates to not just survive but to thrive in an ever-changing world.
+Our development has never been to follow trendy flashes in the sky but is grounded in a strategic approach—with programs proceeding facilities.
+From the T. Gil Bunch Centre for Performing Arts to Art and Mary Jane Crooks Hall to the Eldon and Anne Foote Athletic Centre, our campus continues to be transformed to an exceptional level – the Brentwood Standard.

 As we embark on the next phase of our campus renewal plan, the jewel in our crown expands onto the horizon.
-A state of the art academic and water sports centre that will anchor our ocean-front campus.
-It will enhance our current drive for academic excellence where students are experiencing a wide variety of instructional and assessment practices.
-Like boarding, arts and athletics, inspiring space always elevates the learning experience and this possibility is a once in a lifetime opportunity.
+A state-of-the-art academics and water sports centre that will anchor our oceanfront campus.
+It will enhance our current drive for academic excellence—where students are experiencing a wide variety of instructional and assessment practices.
+Like boarding, arts, and athletics, inspiring space always elevates the learning experience and this possibility is a once in a lifetime opportunity.

-I want my students to not only do well at Brentwood but more importantly go out and solve the world’s problems.
-And those problems are big, messy and complex.
+I want my students to not only do well at Brentwood but—more importantly—to go out and solve the world’s problems.
+And those problems are big, messy, and complex.
 I want my students to come back in five or ten years and say, Brentwood set me up to do these great things.